GoodManWEN/easyrpc/README.md

  loop.run_until_complete(s.start_serving(loop))
  ```

-Then you may create a client file like this:
+Then you may create a client file like this:<br>
 which allows you to call whatever function you have registered in your server.
 ```Python3
 # client.py